madsys-dev/DSA-2LM/README.md

 The output fields from left to right indicate: current timer state, total page copy time, duration of the last page copy, number of pages migrated in the last operation (in 4KB units, e.g., 512 usually indicates a THP/HugePage), number of HugePages migrated with DSA, number of base pages (4KB) migrated with DSA, number of failed DSA copy attempts, number of HugePages copied with CPU, number of base pages (4KB) copied with CPU.

 💡 These sysAPI interfaces will be automatically configured when running with provided scripts.
-You can view the statistics from `/proc/timer` either in the terminal stdout or in the log file at `results/{workload_name}/{version}/{ratio}/output.log`.
+You can view the statistics from `/proc/timer` either in the terminal stdout or in the log file at `results_{memtis, tpp}/{workload_name}/{version}/{ratio}/output.log`.

 ## Install Benchmarks